Making the most of Carer Assessments

 A Carers Assessment aims to provide an overview of the whole range of support that you might need within your caring role.
 To help provide the full picture for this, our Carers recommend thinking about the worst possible day and all of the challenges it could present and discussing that during the assessment.
 This allows the professional to understand how each of the challenges could be addressed with support.
 Whilst it can be difficult to talk about the worst possible scenario, by dealing with it in this way, it ensures that there is support should the worst day ever happen.

 Life happens and things change so do not be afraid to ask for a reassessment.
-Many caring roles have changed as a result of Coronavirus and so as we head towards the new normal, many of us will be asking for a reassessment.
 It’s important to note the changes so that your plans and support remains up to date.